NOTES TO THE COMPANY FINANCIAL STATEMENTS for the year ended 31 March 2024

 The Directors have reviewed forecasts and budgets for the coming year, which have been drawn up with appropriate regard for the current economic environment and the particular circumstances in which the Company operates.
 These were prepared with reference to historical and current industry knowledge, taking into account future strategy of the Company and wider Group.

-As indicated in note 13, subsequent to the balance sheet date, the Company has raised £125,000 before expense, for working capital purposes by way of an issue of 125,000,000 shares at 0.1p per share.
+As indicated in note 14, subsequent to the balance sheet date, the Company has raised £99,550 from a contribution by Mr C Johnson following the conversion of his 2022 CLN at the year end.
+This is to be used for working capital purposes.
+A new CLN is to be issued to Mr C Johnson as stated in note 14.
 The existing operations have been generating funds to meet short-term operating cash requirements.
 As a result of these considerations, at the time of approving the financial statements, the Directors consider that the Company and the Group have sufficient resources to continue in operational existence for the foreseeable future.
 It is appropriate to adopt the going concern basis in the preparation of the financial statements.
 As with all business forecasts, the Directors’ statement cannot guarantee that the going concern basis will remain appropriate given the material uncertainty about the future events.

 b) INVESTMENTS